 always(google.protobuf.Empty)

 If a key is not in the cache, fetch the most recent keys from the IdP and update the cache.
-NOTE: Enable this setting only in trusted environments, because each missing key triggers a request to the IdP.
-In an environment exposed to the internet, malicious agents can execute a DDoS attack by spamming protected endpoints with tokens signed by invalid keys.
+NOTE: Use this setting only in trusted environments, because each missing key triggers a request to the IdP.
+When used in an environment that is exposed to the internet, malicious agents can execute a DDoS attack by spamming protected endpoints with tokens signed by invalid keys.
 For information about the value format, see the Google protocol buffer documentation.

 maxIdpReqPerPollingInterval(uint32)

 If a key is not in the cache, fetch the most recent keys from the IdP and update the cache.
 This value sets the number of requests to the IdP per polling interval.
-If that limit is exceeded, keys are not fetched from the IdP for the remainder of the polling interval.
+If that limit is exceeded, fetching from the IdP stops for the remainder of the polling interval.

 never(google.protobuf.Empty)

 Never refresh the local JWKS cache on demand.
-If a key is not in the cache, it is assumed to be malicious.
-This is the default policy, due to the assumption that IdPs publish keys before they rotate them, and frequent polling finds the newest keys.
+If a key is not in the local cache, it is assumed to be malicious.
+This is the default policy, because IdPs typically publish keys before they rotate them, and frequent polling finds the newest keys.
 For information about the value format, see the Google protocol buffer documentation.

 session